 - If an auditor has any contractual obligations to conduct audits for which the onsite portion is scheduled on or after the effective date of voluntary surrender of certification, the auditor must immediately notify the appropriate officials in the facility or agency of his or her voluntary surrender of certification to discuss the contract's termination, as appropriate. - If an auditor has any in-progress audits for which he or she has completed the onsite portion, the auditor must immediately notify the appropriate officials in the facility or agency of his or her voluntary surrender of certification and ask those officials for instruction regarding completion of the contracted tasks. - If the officials from the agency or facility expect the auditor to complete the post-onsite audit work, the auditor will be temporarily authorized to complete the audit through the final report.
-In such instances, auditors must report all in-progress audits to the PREA Management Office at PREACompliance@usdoj.gov and provide the date when those audits are expected to conclude (i.e., the final report has been submitted to the audited facility).
+In such instances, auditors must report all in-progress audits to the PREA Management Office at PREACompliance@usdoj.gov and provide the date when those audits are expected to conclude (i.e., the final report has been submitted to the audited facility and/or agency).

 Unless otherwise specified by the PREA Management Office, auditors who voluntarily surrender their certifications are permitted to apply again to become certified as PREA auditors, but they must go through the regular application and training process.
 During the application review process, an individual's past auditing performance and conduct will be considered in evaluating his or her suitability to become certified and to conduct PREA audits.
+Auditors who voluntarily surrender their certification may serve as non-certified support staff for DOJ-certified PREA auditors.